From traditional Hatha classes to contemporary Vinyasa Flows, these yoga studios have everything you need.

 How much: Try out a session for free before committing to a package.
 Give them a call for more details on pricing.

 The perfect studio for beginners to start their yoga journey, Yoga Aloha keeps their classes to a max of 10 people and is easily accessible, located in the heart of Wan Chai.
 To learn the foundations of yoga, go for any Open Level class, which will help you build strength, improve flexibility and enhance the connection between your body and mind.

-How much: $100 for a trial class and $270 for 1 drop in single class, more details on pricing here.
-Be sure to also register for a free trial class!
+How much: $150 for a trial class and $270 for 1 drop in single class, more details on pricing here.

 Yoga Aloha, 1/F, Fu Tak Building, 367 Hennessy Road, Hong Kong, www.yoga-aloha.com